Winter Storm Warning for most of the state as mid-week storm develops

 Another nor'easter will move in on Wednesday.
 Compared to the last one, this storm will be a lot colder which means more snow.
-While gusty winds will be an issue yet again, they won't be nearly as strong this time around.
+Luckily winds will not be as strong as the last storm.
+But scattered outages are still possible from a combination of gusty winds and a heavy wet snow.

+The latest trend that we're seeing today is to take the storm's track closer to Connecticut.
+This means snow could change to a period of rain late Wednesday/Wednesday night southeast of Hartford.
+Another think we're watching is something called the "dry slot."
+Basically, some drier air could also wrap around the storm later Wednesday, limiting snow accumulation in the second half of the storm.

-A Winter Storm Watch is in effect for the entire state Wednesday into Thursday morning for the potential for 6"+ of snow.
+A Winter Storm Warning is in effect for most of the state Wednesday into Thursday morning for the potential for 6"+ of snow.
+A Winter Storm Watch is in effect for New London County with less confidence of 6"+ and more rain likely.

-Timing: Wednesday morning/midday through early Thursday morning (before daybreak).
-Snow will start off light in the morning/early afternoon then pick up in intensity through the afternoon and evening.
+Timing: Pre-dawn Wednesday morning through early Thursday morning (near daybreak).
+Snow will start off light and scattered Wednesday morning.
+Then become steadier and heavier through the late morning/early afternoon.
+Snow will be heavy at times Wednesday afternoon and evening.

-Precipitation Type & Accumulations: Right now we think most of the state gets snow with some mixing or a change to rain possible in southeastern Connecticut.
+Precipitation Type & Accumulations: Right now we think most of the state gets snow with some mixing or a change to rain possible for areas south and east of Hartford.
 Where areas stay entirely as snow 6"-12" is likely.
 But where mixing or a change to rain occurs, 3"-6" is more likely.
+We are currently forecasting the lowest amounts in far southeastern Connecticut where just 1"-3" of snow is likely with mostly rain.
 The mixing line could come farther north if the storm's track comes closer to Connecticut, introducing more warm air.
-Also if the storm ends up stalling nearby before pulling away, there could be some higher amounts.
+Precipitation type will be either snow or rain.
+We are not expecting sleet or freezing rain in this storm.
+The mixing line could come farther north if the storm's track comes closer to Connecticut, introducing more warm air.
+If there are any 12"+ amounts, they would be most likely in the NW hills.

-Winds: Gusting up to 25-35 miles an hour (instead of 50-60 mph in our last storm).
-This will be enough to cause blowing snow.
+Winds: Winds will gust up to 25-35 miles an hour (instead of 50-60 mph in our last storm).
+This will be enough to cause blowing snow and possibly low visibility at times.
 While usually winds of this magnitude don't usually cause power outages, they might be an issue from the combination of wet snow and gusty winds.

-Technical Discussion: A strong upper-level low pressure system in the Midwest will trek towards the southern Great Lakes region by Tuesday evening.
-The upper-level low will transfer its strength to the developing coastal storm, causing rapid intensification of a new Nor’easter as it tracks up the eastern seaboard.
-Moderate to heavy snowfall could accompany the storm as it continues to strengthen, passing close to the 40N/70W benchmark – the “sweet spot” for southern New England snowstorms.

 Forecast Details: